-There are plenty of careers out there that will value your transferrable skills and work experience, so they will just retrain you on-the-job.
+There are plenty of careers out there that will value your transferable skills and work experience, so they will just retrain you on-the-job.
 However, the willingness and financial ability to take some time off to undergo off-the-job training expands your options exponentially.
-If you are willing to train but are not sure if you can afford it, try looking into part time or online courses that you could take while you continue to work in your current field.
+If you are willing to train but are not sure if you can afford it, try looking into part-time or online courses that you could take while you continue to work in your current field.

-If you are considering retraining and want more information, you should read our complete guide on how to retrain.
+If you are considering retraining and want more information, visit our complete guide on How to Retrain.

 Obviously, the higher the salary you are looking for the fewer options you will have.
-However, if you have the ability to undergo training, there is no reason to think you can’t make the switch into a higher paid field.
+However, if you have the ability to undergo training, there is no reason to think you can’t make the switch to a higher-paid field.
 If not, try considering a field that is less saturated with employees so moving up the career ladder could be quicker and easier.

 Part of this question is considering whether you can take a pay cut for a few years for the potential to earn higher salaries in the future.
 If your perfect career would require a temporary pay cut, try and consider whether you can save for a few years within your current career to help cover that transition deficit.

-If the answer to this is yes, you can wave any worries over the first two questions goodbye.
-Apprenticeships have evolved considerably over recent years, such that you can even attain masters and PhD qualifications from them.
+If the answer to this is yes, you can wave goodbye to any worries over the first two questions.
+Apprenticeships have evolved considerably over recent years, such that you can even attain master’s and PhD qualifications from them.